goto40/self-dsl/docs/xtext_code_generation_xtend.md

         '''
     }

-Then start replacing your example code with model information ("«" and "»" can be entered using CTRL-< and CTRL-> within eclipse):
+Then start replacing your example code with model information:

     ::xtend